qbicsoftware/etl-scripts/README.md

 dataset_2/          NCIT_C18216         leaf            QABCD002F5     *               dicom-vol    Zeiss                      Max Mustermann     23.02.2021
 ```

-The `SAMPLE_ID` field is used to override the target sample ID for a specific data folder (row in metadata table).
-The `OMERO_TAGS` field is used to specify OMERO tags, this will annotate all images in the data folder with the tags (tag values separated by `,`).
-The `ETL_TAG` field is used to specify a modality-specific subprocess (e.g. transform DICOM fileset into NIfTI file).
-The placeholder `*` for a property value is used to indicate that this property has no valid value in a TSV line (for a datafolder).
+The `SAMPLE_ID` field is used to override the target sample ID for a specific data folder (row in the metadata table).
+The `OMERO_TAGS` field is used to specify OMERO tags, this will annotate all images in the data folder with the specified tags in the OMERO server (tag values separated by the character `,`).
+The `ETL_TAG` field is used to specify a modality-specific subprocess within the ETL process.
+Modality-specific subprocesses aim to provide additional support for specialized data processing in a range of bioimaging modalities (e.g. transform DICOM fileset into NIfTI file).
+The placeholder value `*` for a property (table column) is used to indicate that the property has no valid value for the data folder specified in the table row (line in the TSV file).
 Additionally, if the value `./` is provided for `IMAGE_FOLDER_PATH`, the relative root directory will be asumed.

 column name | description
 --------------|----------------